mizhare/turnip-weekly-predictor/README.md

 Access this [link](https://turnip-predictor.onrender.com) and enter the turnip prices for your current week (ideally at least 4 prices) to improve the accuracy of the predicted pattern.
 If you know the previous week's pattern, you can select it using the button above.
 (Keep in mind that it can influence the prediction for the current week.)

+### About

+In the game, there are several possible turnip price patterns, also influenced by the previous week on the player's island:

+Fluctuating: Prices rise and fall in an unstable manner.
+Small Spike: Prices start low, with a possible significant increase between Wednesday and Friday.
+Large Spike: Similar to the small spike but with much higher peak values.
+Decreasing: Prices continuously fall throughout the week.

+### Project Structure

+utils.py → Common utility functions used across the project.
+model_training/ → Contains dataset transformations, pattern logic, training scripts, and trained models (rf_classifier.joblib, regressors, encoders, etc.).
+manual_training.py → Trains the models using historical labeled data.
+predict.py → Runs predictions based on partial weekly inputs (mainly for internal testing).
+user_input/main.py → Handles user interaction (console interface)

 ### Machine learning